What Employers Need to Know

 What Employees Need to Know

-Virginia Credit for Low Income Individuals
+Virginia Credit for Low-Income Individuals

-Some employees may not realize that the Commonwealth of Virginia provides an income tax credit for low income, working individuals and families.
+Some employees may not realize that the Commonwealth of Virginia provides an income tax credit for low income, working for individuals and families.

 Federal Earned Income Tax Credit

-The updated Federal Earned Income Tax Credit notice provides all-new information about eligibility for the program for tax year 2017, as well as contact information for help with the filing process.
+The updated Federal Earned Income Tax Credit notice provides all-new information about eligibility for the program for the tax year 2017, as well as contact information for help with the filing process.

 Among other requirements, the EITC is for workers who: